AstirisAQW/BlackJack-MIPS-Assembly/README.md

         *   If the dealer busted (and the player did not), the player wins.
         *   If neither busted, their scores are compared:
             *   The hand closest to 21 without exceeding it wins.
-            *   If both have the same score, the game is a "Tie" (or "Push").
+            *   If both have the same score, the game is a "Tie".

 7.  **User Input:**
     *   The program uses MIPS system call `li $v0, 5` followed by `syscall` to read an integer from the user (1 for "Hit", 2 for "Stay").